 Writing the poem started me thinking.
 I tried to visualize what actually happened in that house in the woods west of Lvov.
 Of course, I had heard about what happened from both my parents, but I had never tried to imagine that moment when the Germans came and the sequence of events that followed.
-The story below grew out of that imagining, and so did my unpublished novel The Soldier and the Widow.
+The story below grew out of that imagining, and so did my forthcoming novel Road of Bones (Kasva Press).

 With the barrel of his rifle, he slowly pushed the door open, but he didn’t enter.
 The log hut’s single room was like all of the rooms he’d seen since crossing the border into Russia.
 There was a mud floor, a wooden table, and two rough-cut chairs.
 In the corner next to the stove stood an empty wooden pen where they had kept some kind of small animal, perhaps a pig or calf.
 On the table, a lamp burned unsteadily, flickered like the fuel had been mixed with water.
 In the shadows he saw an old woman asleep in a bed.
 The bed smelled of wet and sour rags.
 He could smell it from a dozen feet away.